-- 1. The Contractor shall provide the required quantity of personnel to perform temporary support for a tour of duty from 7:00 AM thru 6:00 PM, Monday through Friday excluding holidays and days appointed by the Mayor.
-The personnel shall report to the Office of the Chief Information Officer (OCIO) 1101 4th Street, SW, 3nd Floor Washington, DC 20024. - 2.
-The District reserves the right to adjust the tour of duty, within the hours outlined above, based on the needs of the OCIO. - 3.
-The Contractor's personnel shall be entitled to a thirty (30) minute unpaid lunch break and two (2) fifteen (15) minute unpaid breaks.
-The fifteen (15) minute breaks shall be taken one (1) in the morning and (1) in the afternoon.
+- C.3.1 The Contractor shall provide the required personnel to perform the duties described in Section C.2 Requirements of the solicitation for a tour of duty of 8:30 AM to 5:00 PM, Monday through Friday excluding holidays and days appointed by the Mayor.
+The personnel shall report to the Office of Chief Information Officer, 1101 4th Street, NW, 3rd Floor Washington, DC 20024.
+The Contractor shall also provide personnel on weekends if needed as directed by the Contracting Officer's Technical Representative (COTR). - C.3.2 The District reserves the right to adjust the tour of duty, within the hours outlined above, based on the needs of the OCIO.
+The District will not require the Contractor's personnel, to work a tour of duty exceeding eight (8) hours. - C.3.3 The Contractor's personnel shall be entitled to a thirty (30) minute unpaid lunch break and two (2) fifteen (15) minute unpaid breaks.
+The fifteen (15) minute breaks shall be taken one (1) in the morning and (1) in the afternoon. - C.3.4 The Contractor will be compensated for actual hours worked and mandatory training sessions by the Contractor's personnel which does not include morning, lunch and afternoon breaks. - C.3.5 The Contractor's personnel providing services shall be subject to a background investigation conducted by the OCFO to include criminal and credit checks. - C.3.6 The Contractor shall ensure that all Contractor personnel providing services, and other Contractor representative as directed by the District, shall sign all appropriate documents to conduct background investigation by the District upon request. - C.3.7 The Contractor shall ensure that all Contractors' personnel providing services attend all mandatory training sessions directed by the OCFO.

-- 4. The Contractor will be compensated for actual hours worked and mandatory training sessions by the Contractor's personnel which does not include morning, lunch and afternoon breaks. - 5.
-The District may require work on weekends (Saturday and Sunday) or Holidays, as needed. - 6.
-The Contractor shall ensure that all Contractor personnel providing IT services attend all mandatory training sessions directed by the OCFO. - 7.
-The Contractor shall ensure that all Contractor personnel providing IT services maintain professional behavior and adhere to the OCFO Code of Conduct, revised 2014 (Attachment J.6) and OCFO Dress Code Personnel Policies and Procedure Manuel, Chapter VI Office Protocol Section 601 Dress Code (Attachment J.5) and which shall be provided to the Contractor upon contract award.
+C.3.8 The Contractor shall ensure that all Contractors' personnel providing services maintain professional behavior and adhere to the OCFO Dress Code and Code of Conduct which shall be provided to the Contractor upon contract award.